arunkumar9t2/arunkumar.dev/_posts/2021-05-07-jetpack-compose-for-non-ui-tree-construction-and-code-generation.md

 }
 ```

-The `setContent` call kicks of the composition.
+The `setContent` call kicks off the composition.
 I should note that it might be useful to retain the `Composition` instance hence the method returns both the root node of the tree and the `Composition`.

 ##### Graph Composables